brevzin/brevzin.github.io/_posts/2022-05-24-optional-assignment.md

 Second, the copy-assign implementation is valuable as an optimization over the destroy + copy construct implementation.
 In this case, it does something different, which makes it very much not an optimization anymore.
 There was no other reason to choose this option to begin with.

 Third, even more than that, copy-assignment would actually be a _pessimization_ for the `Optional<T&>` case. `Optional<T&>`'s storage would be a `T*`.
 The destroy + copy construct algorithm here actually devolves into a defaulted copy assignment operator, and the whole type ends up being trivially copyable.
 Which is great.
-But the copy-assign algorithm requires actually having a user-defined assignment operator, making this case no longer trivially copyable.
-As this type is almost exclusively used as either a parameter or return type, this is a big hit.
-Using `Optional<T&>`, at least in my experience, is much more common than copy-assigning an `Optional<U>` (for types `U` where copy-assign is more performant than destroy + copy construct).
+But the copy-assign algorithm requires actually having a user-defined assignment operator, making this case no longer trivially copyable [^Itanium].
+Using `Optional<T&>`, at least in my experience, is much more common than copy-assigning an `Optional<U>` (for types `U` where copy-assign is more performant than destroy + copy construct), so this is a meaningful pessimization.

+[^Itanium]: On Itanium, at least, "trivial for the purpose of calls" does not consider assignment - so a user-defined assignment operator would still allow `Optional<T&>` to be passed in registers.

 The only argument to be made in favor the copy-assign implementation for `Optional<T&>`'s copy assignment operator is for consistency - that what `Optional<T>`'s copy assignment operator does is invoke the underlying type's copy assignment, therefore the same should hold for `Optional<T&>`.
 But as I've noted, this premise doesn't actually hold: there is no such requirement for `Optional<T>`'s copy assignment, so there is no such consistency (and even the copy assignment model doesn't always lead to copy assignment, only sometimes).